 Telia Cygate, Telia Sweden's cybersecurity and cloud service arm, announced a collaboration with Accenture on artificial intelligence service development.
 Accenture will leverage its expertise in designing, building, and deploying AI applications across various sectors, including customer service, supply chains, the public sector, and healthcare.
 Telia Cygate will supply infrastructure utilizing Telia's fixed and mobile networks and secure Swedish data centers.
 Separately, Accenture's involvement in physical AI development was noted in a report detailing NVIDIA's collaborations with several companies, including Accenture, to improve global operations using physical AI.
 In a further announcement, WPP hired Baiju Shah, a long-time Accenture veteran, as the new global CEO of its digital agency AKQA.
 Finally, reports suggest that WPP and Accenture held discussions in the spring about a potential merger, although this remains unconfirmed.

 Accenture offers 2 products in the media tech industry.
-Accenture's product portfolio comprises of broadcast professional services and video business systems.
+Accenture's product portfolio comprises of video business systems and broadcast professional services.

 Subscribe for full access to Accenture's products in full detail